 \subsubsection{Extra constraints for $I(11,6)$}

-\begin{enumerate}[label=(\roman*)] \item Every vector must have the first 2 non zero entries different - that is, the first 2 non zero coordinates are always $(1,2)$ or $(2,1)$. \item Every vector must have at least one of each digit 1 and 2 in the final 3 non zero coordinates - they cannot all be 1 or 2. \item If the third non zero entry is in coordinates 1 to 7, it is always a 1. \end{enumerate}
+\begin{enumerate}[label=(\roman*)] \item Every vector must have the first two non-zero entries different - that is, the first two non-zero coordinates are always $(1,2)$ or $(2,1)$. \item Every vector must have at least one of each digit 1 and 2 in the final three non-zero coordinates - they cannot all be 1 or 2. \item If the third non-zero entry is in coordinates 1 to 7, it is always a 1. \end{enumerate}